 So you have to go through the process as you see below.

 1. Get a domain & hosting for your blog

 This is your first step when it comes to creating a blog.
+Both these assets will cost you money.
+But for the rest of the things, we will either use free or do them ourselves.
 If you already have these two then you’re ready to move to the next step.
-But if you don’t have them yet, let me help you to find the right & affordable place to start.

 - A domain is the address of your blog.
 For example, “yourblog.com” or “myblog.com.”